 Retinol activity equivalents (RAE) were developed because provitamin A carotenoids have less vitamin A activity than preformed vitamin A; 1 mcg retinol = 3.33 units.

 Synthetic vitamin analogs (retinoids) are being used increasingly in dermatology.
-The possible protective role of beta-carotene, retinol, and retinoids against some epithelial cancers is under study.
-However, risk of certain cancers may be increased after beta-carotene supplementation.
+The possible protective role of beta-carotene and retinoids against some epithelial cancers is under study.

 Acute vitamin A toxicity in children may result from taking large doses (> 300,000 units [> 100,000 RAE]), usually accidentally.
 In adults, acute toxicity has occurred when arctic explorers ingested polar bear or seal livers, which contain several million units of vitamin A.